 You may test elute with guanidine or glycine just to see if it worked, or to see how clean it is, but the target protein probably would not be active and would most likely require a refolding step.
 And again, it would still have the CL7 tag, which has disadvantages.

 It depends on how pure you need the protein to be.
-Since you only need to use protease at 1.5-3% of the total amount of expected target yield, you may not need to remove it.
+Because the protease only needs to be added at ~1.5-3.0% of the expected yield of the bound target protein, the protease may not need to be removed, depending on the final purity required.

 Yes!
 We currently offer Starter Kit: 1-mL Gravity Flow Column – Pre-Loaded Im7 Resin.
 This kit consists of a 1-mL Gravity Flow Column packed with Im7 resin, all necessary buffers for purification, and your choice of one plasmid and one protease.